-Topic and ref Summary of proposals Summary of feedback Tentative decisions December 2020 AP21C Subtotals and categories - entities with particular main business activities A9.
-In addition to the general model, the Exposure Draft proposed specific requirements for entities with specified main business activities to ensure that the operating category includes all income and expenses from their main business activities.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions AP21C Subtotals and categories - entities with particular main business activities main business activities to ensure that the operating category includes all income and expenses from their main business activities.
 The Exposure Draft proposed that the operating category would include: a) income and expenses from investments made in the course of an entity's main business activities (paragraph 48 of the Exposure Draft).
 For example, this proposal would apply to insurers and investment entities.
-An entity would assess on an asset-by-asset basis whether investments are made in the course of its main business activities.4 b) some or all income and expenses from financing activities and income and expenses from cash and cash equivalents if the entity provides financing to customers as a main business activity (paragraph 51 of the Exposure Draft).
+An entity would assess on an asset-by-asset basis whether investments are made in the course of its main business activities.
+4 b) some or all income and expenses from financing activities and income and expenses from cash and cash equivalents if the entity provides financing to customers as a main business activity (paragraph 51 of the Exposure Draft).
 For example, this proposal would apply to banks and entities that provide financing to customers purchasing their products.
-The choice of whether some or all such income and expenses is included in the B11.
+The choice of whether some or all such income and expenses is included in the operating category would be an accounting policy choice.
+5 B11.
 Most respondents agreed with the proposals to require entities to classify in the operating category: a) income and expenses from investments made in the course of an entity's main business activities; and b) income and expenses from financing activities and income and expenses from cash and cash equivalents if the entity provides financing to customers as a main business activity.
 Main business activities B12.
 However, many respondents said additional guidance would be needed to achieve consistent application and comparability, including guidance on the terms 'main business activities' and 'in the course of main business activities'.
 Accounting policy choice B13.
 Many respondents disagreed with the proposed accounting policy choice for entities that provide financing to customers as a main business activity.
 Some respondents suggest that, to improve comparability between entities, the accounting policy choice should be restricted or replaced with a practical expedient.
-C18.
-The Board will discuss these proposals at a future Board meeting.